ehmicky/modern-errors-switch/README.md

 // ...
 ```

-Wrap error according to its class.
+Wrapping an error's message according to its class.

 ```js
 try {